 Who Needs to take the test?

-Students wishing to gain licensure in the following areas are required to take this test:
+Students wishing to gain licensure in the following areas may be required to take this test:

 - Early Childhood Education majors and add-on